 - Muscular atrophy of the limbs

-- The Cushing’s syndrome is in most cases related to which reason?
+- Cushing’s syndrome is, in most cases, related to:

 - Which findings are most likely due to an ectopic Cushing’s syndrome?